M4TT30-4RZ4N1/frontend-ai2018/src/readMe.txt

 	- localStorage: is accessible through JavaScript on the same domain and because of this can be vulnerable to cross-site scripting (XSS) attacks.
 			As a storage mechanism, Web Storage does not enforce any secure standards during transfer.
 			Whoever reads Web Storage and uses it must do their due diligence to ensure they always send the JWT over HTTPS and never HTTP.
-			Angular sanitizes and escapes untrusted values (Sanitization is the inspection of an untrusted value, turning it into a value that’s safe to insert into the DOM), so the framework protect the applicatio from XSS attacks.
+			Angular sanitizes and escapes untrusted values (Sanitization is the inspection of an untrusted value, turning it into a value thatï¿½s safe to insert into the DOM), so the framework protect the applicatio from XSS attacks.

 	--> Our team has chosen the localStorage method to store the jwt.